Osyanina/westonescan/README.md

 # westonescan
-An asset scanning tool based on the GO language for the aid of penetration test engineers
+An asset scanning tool based on the GO language for the aid of penetration test engineers .
+Its main function is to identify whether the target assets are alive in batches, and to perform port external network open scanning of the surviving assets .
 # How to use?
 Install:
 Set GOPATH, this environment variable points to your project directory.